VolkanSah/work-with-Hydra/README.md

 Hydra is developed by van Hauser and other contributors.
 See [Link](https://github.com/vanhauser-thc/thc-hydra)

 ## License
-Hydra is licensed under the GPL-3.0 License.
-See the `LICENSE` file for more details.
+Hydra is licensed under the GNU AFFERO GENERAL PUBLIC LICENSE.